 Growth hacking has been creating a buzz around the startup world for a long time now.
 Millions of definitions and an ocean of guides to growth hacking are available on the internet to put someone in a dilemma of choosing the best out of all.

 Growth hacking is a word that is used mostly by marketers these days.
-Most companies and marketers think growth hacking is limited to search engine optimization, social media marketing strategy, email marketing, etc but they fail to understand how to best use these channels in a cost effective way to boost growth.
+Most companies and marketers think growth hacking is limited to search engine optimization, social media marketing strategy, email marketing, etc but they fail to understand how to best use these channels in a cost-effective way to boost growth.

-Here is a detailed infographic that talks about how you can implement growth hacking in your startup or business:
+Here is a detailed infographic that talks about how you can implement growth hacking techniques in your startup or business:

 What exactly is growth hacking?

-As mentioned above, Growth Hacking is nothing but a set of marketing channels that will drive your business further in a cost effective and data driven fashion.
+As mentioned above, growth hacking is nothing but a set of marketing channels that will drive your business further in a cost-effective and data-driven fashion.
 And the secret ingredients to a successful growth hack are: